Health

 Where do cold sores most commonly occur?

-Cold sores often occur at the corner of the mouth, which can make it painful to talk or eat.
-A cold sore on the lip is vulnerable to getting swiped by a napkin, stuck to a face mask or knocked with the rim of a coffee cup.
+Cold sores often occur around your lips and mouth, which can make it painful to talk or eat.
+A cold sore on the lip is vulnerable to getting swiped by a napkin or knocked with the rim of a coffee cup.
 Cold sores that occur on the lip may spread to spots inside the mouth.
 A cold sore on the tongue or inside the lip makes eating painful, and a cold sore on the gums can make it difficult to brush your teeth.
 A cold sore on the nose is particularly painful if it occurs with sinus congestion.
+Cold sores can be confused with other conditions, such as canker sores, angular cheilitis and acne.
+These health conditions have different causes and treatments, so it’s best to see your healthcare provider for a proper diagnosis.

 How to treat cold sores